 - Weir and Orifice Coefficients (Co, Cw)

 - Weir Length, L (m)

 - Orifice Area, O_a (m2)

 - Reservoir Area, As (km2)

-- Maximum reservoir height at full storage, $h{max}(m)$
+- Maximum reservoir height at full storage, h{max} (m)

 The lake/reservoir flow routing option is activated when lake objects are defined and properly indexed as a data field in the high resolution terrain routing grid file.
 If lake/reservoir objects are present in the lake grid (and also within the channel network) then routing through those objects will occur if the channel is active AND if channel_option = 3 (gridded routing).
-Currently, the option to activate/inactivate lakes with channel_option = 1 or = 2 is not developed unless the user is running the NWM configuration.
 There are several special requirements for the lake grid and channel routing grids when lakes/reservoirs are to be represented and these are discussed in Sections 5.4 and 5.6.

-Routing/ module channel routing.F
+Routing/ module_channel_routing.F

 - route_lake_f (optional) Path to lake parameter file to support level-pool reservoir routing methods. - O Note: as mentioned in the paragraph above, if in the GIS-Preprocessing the user created a "gridded" routing stack for channel_option = 3 (i.e. did not select to create a Route_Link.nc file for channel_option = 1 or = 2) AND specified a lake file (user provided a reservoir/lake input file), then the Fulldom_hires.nc file will populate the LAKEGRID variable.
 For this case, the user must specify the route_lake_f file.
 To turn lakes "off" with channel_option = 3, create another set of Fulldom_hires.nc ("domain") files without a reservoir input file specified.

-- CHANNELGRID in Fulldom_hires.nc Channel network grid identifying the location of stream channel grid cells - LAKEGRID in Fulldom_hires.nc (optional) Specifies lake locations on the channel grid (for gridded channel routing methods, i.e. channel_option = 3). - Route_Link.nc netCDF file (optional) Specifies lake associations with channel reaches..
-Inactive for channel_option = 1 and = 2 if UDMP = 0. - LAKEPARM.
-TBL text or LAKEPARM. nc netCDF file Specifies lake parameters for each lake object specified.
+- CHANNELGRID in Fulldom_hires.nc Channel network grid identifying the location of stream channel grid cells - LAKEGRID in Fulldom_hires.nc (optional) Specifies lake locations on the channel grid (for gridded channel routing methods, i.e. channel_option = 3). - Route_Link.nc netCDF file (optional) Specifies lake associations with channel reaches.. - LAKEPARM. nc netCDF file Specifies lake parameters for each lake object specified.